rudiliu/simple-login-CI/README.md

 ## Application Configuration
-* clone this repository to your local server
+* clone / download this repository to your localhost
 * create new simple_login database
 * import the database. dumb database can be found in folder docs/database/simple_login_dump.sql
 * copy sample.database.php in application/config and rename it to datbase.php